Keep in Touch

 Madagascar perfectly illustrates why Seacology focuses on islands.
 On this isolated island, thousands of species evolved that exist nowhere else; if they are lost there, they are lost to the world forever.
 Many of them, sadly, have already been lost.
 Many Malagasy people are very poor, and in desperation turn to poaching, logging, mining, and slash-and-burn agriculture.

 Our partner is the Turtle Survival Alliance (TSA), which reintroduces to the wild animals seized from smugglers and works to preserve spiny forest.
-It has built solid relationships with these villages, funding schools and providing environmental education, training, and jobs at its Conservation Outreach Center in Ala Mahavelo.
+It has built solid relationships with these villages.
+In addition to funding schools, TSA provides environmental education, training, and jobs at its Conservation Outreach Center in Ala Mahavelo.

-Most villagers grow crops and raise livestock, livelihoods that are being disrupted by deforestation, climate change, and water insecurity.
+Most villagers grow crops and raise livestock–livelihoods that are being disrupted by deforestation, climate change, and water insecurity.
 They frequently need food aid from international organizations.
-To help them get back healthy forests that help ensure a regular water supply, more productive soil, and sustainable forest products, they will learn how to run tree nurseries and plant native trees.
+Healthy forests would help ensure a regular water supply, more productive soil, and sustainable forest products.
+To that end, villagers will learn how to run tree nurseries and plant native trees.
 Volunteers will be trained as forest guards; outfitted with GPS, phones with solar chargers, and boots, they will patrol regularly with TSA staff.

 - +